gvwilson/sensibleadventures/shapers/shapers.md

 > | SML   | Average  |

 ## Skills

+FIXME: zebras when standing still, they can change color from black-and-white stripes to almost anything else in order to blend into their surroundings.
+This gives them an extra two levels of Stealth at no cost.

 Every character has **[skills](#g:skill)** that she has improved through practice and training.
 Some common skills are listed below.